Exercising As a Family is Key

 Kids need at least an hour of active play every single day.
 They used to get this or close to it in school, but schools are increasingly cutting back on recess time and physical education programs to accommodate demands for better academics.

-That leaves it up to parents to encourage kids to get enough exercise at home.
+It also leaves it up to parents to encourage kids to get enough exercise at home.

 Make It Fun